swiftlang/swift-org-website/_posts/2024-01-01-swift-openapi-generator-1.0.md

 You can also experiment with [example projects][examples] that use Swift OpenAPI Generator and integrate with other packages in the ecosystem.

 Or if you prefer to watch a video, check out [Meet Swift OpenAPI Generator](https://developer.apple.com/wwdc23/10171) from WWDC23.

----
-[^footnote-example-openapi-document]: The code in this blog post has been generated from this [example OpenAPI document][example-openapi-document].

 [openapi]: https://openapis.org
 [previous-blog-post]: https://www.swift.org/blog/introducing-swift-openapi-generator